ISPM No. 15 - International Standard for Phytosanitary Measures

-National Plant Quarantine and Protection Organizations (NPPOs) of exporting and importing countries have specific obligations.
+National Plant Protection Organizations (NPPOs) of exporting and importing countries have specific obligations.
 Processing and labeling should always be the responsibility of the NPPO.
-Those who authorize the use of the marking should supervise the processing, use of the marking and its application by the relevant manufacturers or structures conducting the processing (or, at a minimum, conduct an audit or analysis), and should also establish the procedure for inspection or monitoring and audit.
+Authorized markers should supervise treatments, use of markings and their application by appropriate manufacturers or processors (or, as a minimum, audit or analysis), and should also establish procedures for inspection or monitoring and auditing.

 Special requirements are imposed on repaired or converted wood packaging material.
 NPPOs of importing countries should consider approved phytosanitary measures as a basis for authorizing the importation of wood packaging material without additional phytosanitary import requirements for wood packaging material, and can also check for importation if it complies with the requirements of this standard.
 If wood packaging material does not meet the requirements of this standard, NPPOs are also responsible for the measures taken and, as appropriate, for notification of non-compliance.